Public-Health-Scotland/Folder-Structure-RMD/README.md

 * The packages you need are: here, rmarkdown, knitr, pryr.
 Please check you have them installed.
 You can use install.packages("package name") to install them.

 2. After editing .Rmd files, go back to the main folder and open "Run.R" file.
-Run the whole script in the Run.R file.
+Run the whole script by following the instructions in the file. **For the publication report, you need to save the data files you want to publish in output -> datafile folder before running "Create Report" script, as there are functions written to automatically detect the data files' names and sizes for List of Tables.**

 3. Leave RStudio and go to the folder where you saved the zip file.
 You can find the Word document for publication summary in folder "output -> summary" (summary.docx), and publication report in folder "output -> report" (report.docx).